UMD-INST377/Group-Project-Base/README.md

 ## Known Bugs and Future Plans

-- The Contact Us form is still under construction.
+The Contact Us form is still under construction.
 Its responses are not being monitored as the submit button only intiates a page reload.

-- As of 12 December 2021, there are no known bugs. <br> If you encournter a bug in our applications, please let us know by opening an Issue on GitHub and leaving a clear description of what the bug is, how to reproduce the behavior, and any applicable screenshots that could help explain your problem.
+As of 12 December 2021, there are no known bugs. <br> - If you encounter a bug in our applications, please let us know by opening an Issue on GitHub and leaving a clear description of what the bug is, how to reproduce the behavior, and any applicable screenshots that could help explain your problem.
 Thank you!

 ## Acknowledgements